arangodb/arangodb/Documentation/Manual/NewFeatures12.md

 * `ATTRIBUTES()`: returns the names of all attributes of a document as a list

+* `KEEP()`: keeps only the specified attributes of a document, and removes all others

+* `UNSET()`: removes only the specified attributes from a document, and preserves all others

 * `MATCHES()`: to check if a document matches one of multiple example documents

 * `LIKE()`: pattern-based text comparison